XiansAiPlatform/XiansAi.PublicDocs/docs/n-encyclopedia/tenant-auth-config.md

 }
 ```

-## Quick start (UI)
+## Quick start (Xians ai Portal)

 1. Open your tenant → Settings → Auth config
+2. Click on Create configuration
-2. Paste the JSON template below and adjust values for your identity providers
+3. Edit the JSON template that appear and adjust the values for your identity providers
-3. Start with one provider, verify login, then add others if needed
+4. Start with one provider, verify login, then add others if needed
-4. Keep `allowedProviders` minimal to explicitly whitelist providers
+5. Keep `allowedProviders` minimal to explicitly whitelist providers
+6. `issue` is mandatory for each provider and you can put `null` for other attributes if not needed.

 ## Recommended JSON template (secure defaults)

 Use this as a starting point.
 Replace placeholders with your values.
 Provider keys (`Auth0`, `Keycloak`, etc.) are identifiers you choose.
 If you set `allowedProviders`, only those keys can be used.

+Example:

 ```json
 {